4.18 Ongoing Case Planning

 • While the participation of the child’s parents is important, the review is required within six (6) months of the child’s temporary removal hearing/placement or the last periodic review, even when the parents do not attend.

 • When the child cannot return home immediately, or be safely maintained in the home, concurrent planning should be assessed.
-This is documented on the case plan by selecting two permanency goals for a child in OOHC.
+This is documented in the case plan by selecting two permanency goals for a child in OOHC.

 • Return to parent;